shanizalingle/portfolio-landing-page/README.md

 ## Description

-_Shaniza Lingle's portfolio landing page inclues github projects and project links, an "about me" column, and a contact info column with links._
+_Shaniza Lingle's portfolio landing page inclues github projects and project links, an "about me" section, and a contact info section with links._

 ## Setup/Installation Requirements
 * _Clone this repository into your desktop_